IEEE-VIT/Enigma-6.0/README.md

 ### Introduction
-Every year IEEE VIT SB host Enigma(a online cryptic hunt).
+Every year IEEE-VIT host Enigma (a online cryptic hunt).
 The iOS application was used to register new user using Google sign-In and to play Enigma and also to check the leaderboard.

 ### Application Preview